-“I am 27 and have been with my husband for 9 years, married for 3,” says A. on How to Save Your Marriage.
+“I am 27 and have been with my husband for 9 years, married for 3,” says A. on 7 Signs Your Marriage is Over.
 “We both work for the same organization..
 We earn fairly well and have recently bought a beautiful house on a joint loan.
 It’s been a great time together.
 But for the last six months, I don’t feel loved or understood any more.”